-INTERMEDIATE JAPANESE II

-This is a course with emphasis on reading competency and further development of oral-aural skills.
-Prerequisites: JA201 or demonstrated control of its content.
+(4) INTERMEDIATE JAPANESE II SP/Odd Years This is a course with emphasis on reading competency and further development of oral-aural skills.
+Prerequisites: JA201

-JAPANESE FOR TOURISM
+JA215 JAPANESE FOR TOURISM

-This course is designed to develop Japanese language skills and cultural knowledge for the use in the tourism industry on Guam.
-Prerequisites: JA102 with a grade of C or better or equivalent.
+SP This course is designed to develop Japanese language skills and cultural knowledge for the use in the tourism industry on Guam.
+Prerequisites: JA101 with a grade of C or better or equivalent.

-THIRD YEAR JAPANESE I

-This course continues the emphasis on reading competency and further development of oral-aural skills.
+F/Odd Years THIRD YEAR JAPANESE I This course continues the emphasis on reading competency and further development of oral-aural skills.

-JA302 THIRD YEAR JAPANESE II
+JA302 THIRD YEAR

+JAPANESE II

-This is a continuation of Third Year Japanese I. Prerequisites: JA301 or demonstrated control of its content.
+SP/Even Years This is a continuation of Third Year Japanese I. Prerequisites: JA301 or demonstrated control of its content.

-JA401 FOURTH YEAR
+JA401 FOURTH YEAR JAPANESE I

-JAPANESE I

-This is a course with primary emphasis on reading authentic Japanese materials, i.e., newspapers, magazines, novels, rather than material developed for instructional purposes.
-Prerequisites: JA302 or demonstrated control of its content.
+As Resources Permit This is a course with primary emphasis on reading authentic Japanese materials, i.e., newspapers, magazines, novels, rather material developed for instructional purposes. than Prerequisites: JA302 or demonstrated control of its content.

-JA402 FOURTH YEAR JAPANESE II
+JA402 FOURTH YEAR

+JAPANESE II

-This is a continuation of the reading of authentic Japanese materials.
+As Resources Permit This is a continuation of the reading of authentic Japanese materials.
 After completion of this course, the student should be able to read most Japanese publications.
 Prerequisites: JA401 or demonstrated control of its content.